How to Paint Indian Paintbrush in acrylics. This a simple yet fun painting tutorial.

 Remember less is more so restrain yourself from adding too much.

 You can see below that the Indian Paintbrush and the Texas Bluebonnets really look wonderful together just like they grow wild on rocky hillsides and in fields!

-Or you can view the YouTube video here How to Paint Indian Paintbrush
+View the free YouTube video here How to Paint Indian Paintbrush